isabella232/gnome-games/HACKING.md

 ```

 ### Get dependencies
-Games always requires the matching version of [retro-gtk](https://gitlab.gnome.org/GNOME/retro-gtk "Retro-GTK GitLab"), [libmanette](https:/gitlab.gnome.org/aplazas/libmanette "libmanette GitLab") and [libhandy](https://source.puri.sm/Librem5/libhandy "libhandy"), so if you use the master version of Games, you need to use the master version of retro-gtk, libmanette and libhandy.
+Games always requires the matching version of [RetroGTK](https://gitlab.gnome.org/GNOME/retro-gtk "RetroGTK GitLab"), [libmanette](https://gitlab.gnome.org/GNOME/libmanette "libmanette GitLab") and [libhandy](https://gitlab.gnome.org/GNOME/libhandy "libhandy"), so if you use the master version of Games, you need to use the master version of RetroGTK, libmanette and libhandy.

 ### Prepare compilation
 ```shell